- 7.1–7.9 in

 - Bolsero cuculado, Bolsero encapuchado, Calandria zapotera, Jaranjero (Spanish)

-- When the nest is suspended from palm leaves, the female pokes holes in the leaf from below and pushes the fibers through, effectively sewing the nest to the leaf.
+- Hooded Orioles in California earned the nickname “palm-leaf oriole” because of their tendency to build nests in palm trees.
+When the nest is suspended from palm leaves, the female pokes holes in the leaf from below and pushes the fibers through, effectively sewing the nest to the leaf.

 - The oldest recorded Hooded Oriole was a male, and at least 6 years old when he was found in California in 1972, the same state where he had been banded in 1967.